Papaya fruit is a rich source of vitamin A.

 Prior to most things, islands need to be leveled, and then proper harrowing should be done along with manuring and fertilizer incorporation.
 Plowing and harrowing should be done twice before layout in case of virgin lands.

-Higher spacing is followed in case of taller and vigorous varieties, whereas closer spacing is adopted for medium and dwarf types.
-Planting pit should be dug at a distance of 2.4 m × 2.4 m for taller types, 1.8 m × 1.8 m for medium types and 1.2 m × 1.2 m for dwarf varieties.
+Higher spacing is followed in the case of taller and vigorous varieties, whereas closer spacing is adopted for medium and dwarf types.
+The planting pit should be dug at a distance of 2.4 m × 2.4 m for taller types, 1.8 m × 1.8 m for medium types, and 1.2 m × 1.2 m for dwarf varieties.
 Generally, the spacing between rows is about 2.0 to 2.5 and 2.0 to 3.0 m between plants.

-Make a slit in the plastic bag or disposable glass down one side to remove the bag and place it in the hole for proper transplanting of 45 days old seedlings.
+Make a slit in the plastic bag or disposable glass down one side to remove the bag and place it in the hole for proper transplanting of 45-day old seedlings.
 Do not break up or loosen the roots because this will cause the plants to dislodge later.